-- We additionally conducted a sensitivity test on the inertial range.
-A dynamical inertial range is determined by finding the range has the minimum error between the observed power laws and theoretical one (i.e., τ^{2/3} or f^{5/3}) for a given time segment.
+We additionally conducted a sensitivity test on the inertial range.
+A dynamical inertial range is determined by finding the range has the minimum error between the observed power laws and theoretical one (i.e., $\tau^{2/3}$ or $f^{-5/3}$) for a given time segment.
 EDRs are calculated based on the three EDR estimations using the dynamical inertial range, and resultant EDRs are compared to EDRs using the predefined (fixed) inertial range.
-Figure 4 shows scatter density plots of the EDRs using the fixed inertial range (x-axis) and dynamic inertial range (y-axis) for the B777.
+Figure 4 shows scatter density plots of the EDRs using the fixed inertial range (x axis) and dynamic inertial range (y axis) for the B777.
 Pearson correlation (r) and mean absolute error (MAE) between two different EDRs are also computed.
 It is found that there exist high correlations more than 0.97 and low MAEs between 0.001-003 m^{2/3} s-1 between EDRs using the fixed range and dynamically selected range.
-For B737 (not shown), we found r = 0.93 and MAE = 0.002-0.007 m^{2/3} s-1.
+For B737 (not shown), we found r = 0.93 and MAE = $0.002-0.007 \text{ m}^{2/3} \text{ s}^{-1}$.
 In the present study, the fixed inertial range is considered, regardless of an underestimation in the magnitude of some EDRs (e.g., EDR1U and EDR1V), as it can be more computationally efficient in calculating the EDR.
-Further investigation, however, may be required using more and longer data in the future. - The reliability of the current EDR results using the 1-Hz data is required.
-Unfortunately, we do not have any higherfrequency (e.g., 10-Hz) QAR data.
-Therefore, we applied our methods to the 20-Hz wind data obtained from the Boseong Meteorological Observatory (BMO), South Korea.
-For a direct comparison, raw 20-Hz wind data are subsampled to the 1-Hz wind data and two 1-Hz dataset are created using Reynolds averaging and arbitrarily picking every middle (10th) sample.
-It is noted that Kim et al. (2021b) derived EDRs using the 20-Hz BMO wind data.
-Three EDRs (EDR1, EDR2, and EDR3) are computed using the zonal wind of 20-Hz and 1-Hz BMO data for early 10 days from 0000 LST 1 October 2019.
-Figure 5 - 20 shows an example of the PSDs of zonal wind obtained from the 20-Hz and 1-Hz BMO data at 1025 LST 1 October 2019 at 300 m above ground level (AGL) and scatter density plots of three EDRs based on U wind for 20-Hz and two different 1-Hz BMO datasets.
-The PSDs of 1-Hz BMO data follow a theoretical slope (-5/3), especially in the overlapped range of frequency (0.1-0.5 s-1) (Figs. 5a,b).
-However, near the tail part of the energy spectrum of 1-Hz wind data by selecting the arbitrary pick shows relatively larger powers (Fig. 5a) than that of averaged 1-Hz wind (Fig. 5b) and even that of the 20-Hz data (Figs. 5a,b). - 25 This is also found when every first or last (20th) samples are used (not shown), which is related to the aliasing problem, and is eventually shown as relatively higher values of EDR2 and EDR3 than the averaged and original EDR values (Figure S1).
-This feature is not found in the structure function-based EDR1 method (Figure S1), which is consistent with previous study (e.g., Muñoz-Esparza et al. 2018), suggesting that the EDR1 can slightly reduce the uncertainty of retrieved EDR using the 1-Hz data.
-For the Reynolds averaging 1-Hz data, the retrieved EDRs are underestimated systematically regardless of the EDR - 30 methods (Fig. S1).
+Further investigation, however, may be required using more and longer data in the future.

+The reliability of the current EDR results using the 1 Hz data is required.
+Unfortunately, we do not have any higherfrequency (e.g., 10 Hz) QAR data.
+Therefore, we applied our methods to the 20 Hz wind data obtained from the Boseong Meteorological Observatory (BMO), South Korea.
+For a direct comparison, raw 20 Hz wind data are subsampled to the 1 Hz wind data, and two 1 Hz datasets are created using Reynolds averaging and arbitrarily picking every middle (10th) sample.
+It is noted that J. Kim et al. (2021) derived EDRs using the 20 Hz BMO wind data.
+Three EDRs (EDR1, EDR2, and EDR3) are computed using the zonal wind of 20 and 1 Hz BMO data for early 10 d from 00:00 LST on 1 October 2019.
+Figure 5 shows an example of the PSDs of zonal wind obtained from the 20 and 1 Hz BMO data at 10:25 LST on 1 October 2019 at 300 m above ground level (a.g.l.) and scatter density plots of three EDRs based on Uwind for 20 Hz and two different 1 Hz BMO datasets.
+The PSDs of 1 Hz BMO data follow a theoretical slope (-5/3), especially in the overlapped range of frequency $(0.1-0.5 \text{ s}^{-1})$ (Figs. 5a, b).
+However, near the tail, part of the energy spectrum of 1 Hz wind data by selecting the arbitrary pick shows relatively larger powers (Fig. 5a) than that of averaged 1 Hz wind (Fig. 5b) and even that of the 20 Hz data (Figs. 5a, b).
+This is also found when every first or last (20th) samples are used (not shown), which is related to the aliasing problem and is eventually shown as relatively higher values of EDR2 and EDR3 than the averaged and original EDR values (Fig. S1 in the Supplement).
+This feature is not found in the structure-function-based EDR1 method (Fig. S1), which is consistent with previous study (e.g., Muñoz-Esparza et al. 2018), suggesting that the EDR1 can slightly reduce the uncertainty of retrieved EDR using the 1 Hz data.
+For the Reynolds averaging 1 Hz data, the retrieved EDRs are underestimated systematically regardless of the EDR methods (Fig. S1).